MarcelDurganteDev/php-employee-management-v2/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-2.0-blue.svg?cacheSeconds=2592000" />
 </p>

+# please use npm install and change the Define Url in config file in order for this to work in your pc.

 > This project provides an easy-to-use interface to manage employees information.
 The application user case starts with an user log in, and allows the user to read, create, delete and update the employee´s information.
 The user and employee data is stored in a database.

 > This project objective is to create a file structure following the MVC pattern, with a basic router implementation and OOP approach.